Autumn Crocus (Colchicum autumnale)

 What Temperature and Humidity Does the Autumn Crocus Prefer?

-Colchicum autumnale grows best at temperatures between 60°F and 75°F. Autumn Crocus prefers humidity levels of 50–70%.
-A pebble tray or humidifier helps maintain adequate moisture around the plant.
+Colchicum autumnale grows best at temperatures between 50°F and 70°F. Autumn Crocus prefers humidity levels of 40–60%.

 Temperature